Zero-balance account review: Boost revenue integrity and lower cost-to-collect

 By taking the population of accounts that was isolated in the previous step and running it through this engine, you quickly highlight accounts where something looks fishy: The encounter has a charge for a high-cost drug, but not for the administration of it.
 The hip replacement patient wasn’t charged for the cost of the implantable device.
 Highlighting these anomalies, or “exceptions,” allows you to take the next step of verifying that they really are reimbursement opportunities.

 Just because an exception exists, it doesn’t necessarily mean there are dollars attached to it.
-There’s no point in rebilling for a missed charge if the encounter was part of a bundled payment or per-diem arrangement, for example.
+There’s little benefit in rebilling for a missed charge if the encounter was part of a bundled payment or per-diem arrangement, for example.

 At this stage, it’s important to take the time to review every encounter manually, rather than automatically applying each rule across the board.
-A sophisticated reimbursement engine will factor in each payer’s reimbursement practices and rules, but healthcare organizations must also invest in the right level of billing and collections expertise to process the data appropriately.
+A sophisticated reimbursement engine will factor in each payer’s reimbursement terms and policies, but healthcare organizations must also invest in the right level of billing and collections expertise to process the data appropriately.

-With the regulatory landscape shifting faster than ever, and with new codes for telehealth and for testing and treatment of COVID-19, staying up to date with coding updates is more important and more challenging than ever.
+With the regulatory landscape shifting faster than ever, staying up to date with coding updates is more important and more challenging than ever.
 Ensuring staff members are properly educated on the most up-to-date coding guidelines and billing practices, and that they have processes in place for cross-team collaboration, will improve your bottom line and staff satisfaction.

 Once you have a list of encounters with reimbursement tied to them, how do you know where you should spend your limited resources to capture the most revenue?
 Essentially, for each of the zero-balance accounts that have revenue-capture potential, you must answer the question: Is this the right thing to do?